a-edwaar/JWT/README.md

 This is a boostrap repo to implement JWT authentication using Go and React

+### Server
-Server implements an access token and refresh token using cookies.
-It then validates the tokens using middleware to avoid boilerplate code in the handlers.
+The Go server implements an access token and refresh token using cookies.
+Validation of the tokens is done using middleware to avoid boilerplate code in the handlers.